 Victoria Cross recipients killed during the First and Second World Wars are commemorated with a grave or memorial that is protected by the Commonwealth War Graves Commission.
 There are a further six graves that the CWGC look after on behalf of the MOD, including Lieutenant Colonel Herbert ‘H’ Jones and Sergeant Ian McKay both of whom were killed in the Falklands.

 For all other VC’s who died in other conflicts and of old age, the responsibility and upkeep of their graves remains with the relatives.
 Consequently many have fallen into disrepair through neglect or lack of funding, family members have died out or their memory has been forgotten.

 The Victoria Cross Trust, through your generous donations, work tirelessly to ensure the memory and graves of these and those of every VC are remembered and maintained to the best of our ability.

-We do not get any funding from the govt or any other organisation, we rely solely on the support and generosity of the public.
+The Victoria Cross Trust do not receive funding from the Government or from any other organisation, we rely solely on your contributions.

 Please donate what you can through this website to preserve the memory of those that give and gave so generously for us.